nickthelegend/masumi-services-dev-quickstart/README.md

    - Services will restart when the system reboots

 3. **Database Initialization**:
-   - The `init-multiple-dbs.sh` script only runs on first startup
    - Existing data is preserved during container restarts
    - Seeding only occurs on empty databases